csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 Thus, we can also apply the rename operation to a relation _r_ to get the same relation under a new name.

-A second form of the rename operation is as follows: Assume that a relational- algebra expression _E_ has arity _n_.
+A second form of the rename operation is as follows: Assume that a relationalalgebra expression _E_ has arity _n_.
 Then, the expression

 _x_(_A_1_,A_2_,...,An_) (_E_)